What Is Glycerol Monostearate (GMS)?

 - Glycerol Monostearate is also being claimed to increase physical performance and energyfor it lowers heart rate and body temperature making a person do more in terms of vigorous activities.

-- Glycerol Monostearate also gives benefits to people in warm places for its ability to lower body temperature; having a low temperature suggests better performance even in heat.
+- Glycerol Monostearate also gives benefits to people in warm places for its ability to lower body temperature; having a low temperature suggests better performance even in the heat.

 - Due to the ability of Glycerol Monostearate to hydrate the body, it is also said that it can increase endurance and decreases fatigue and could also increase vascularization.